 If you’ve followed the fight over where and whether abortion should remain legal in the United States, you’ve probably heard the name “Matthew Kacsmaryk.”

-Kacsmaryk is a former lawyer for a religious right law firm, who was appointed by former President Donald Trump to a federal court in Texas.
-He is widely expected to issue a decision ordering the Food and Drug Administration to withdraw its approval of mifepristone, a medication used in more than half of all abortions within the United States.
+Kacsmaryk is a former lawyer for a religious right law firm, who was appointed by then-President Donald Trump to a federal court in Texas.
+On Friday, he issued a decision ordering the Food and Drug Administration to withdraw its approval of mifepristone, a medication used in more than half of all abortions within the United States.

 Make no mistake, there is no legal basis whatsoever for a federal judge to endorse a lawsuit trying to ban this medication, which has been lawful in the United States since 2000.

-But if Kacsmaryk rules as he is expected to rule in this lawsuit, Alliance for Hippocratic Medicine v.
-FDA, that will immediately test whether the rule of law still exists in a judiciary dominated by Republican appointees.
+But now that Kacsmaryk has ruled in a way that won’t surprise anyone familiar with his record of partisan rulings, it will immediately test whether the rule of law still exists in a judiciary dominated by Republican appointees.

 The fight to swiftly block Kacsmaryk’s expected decision, briefly explained

-In the event that Kacsmaryk issues an order seeking to remove mifepristone from the market, the Justice Department should be expected to ask an appeals court to temporarily block that order as fast as it can.
+Now that Kacsmaryk has issued an order seeking to remove mifepristone from the market, President Joe Biden said the Justice Department will file an appeal and seek an immediate stay of the decision to temporarily block that order as fast as it can.
 This is ordinarily the first step the government takes when a judge imposes a nationwide injunction upon it.

 Realistically, the DOJ will probably need at least several days to review Kacsmaryk’s opinion, to consult with other federal agencies that are impacted by that decision, and to draft a motion seeking a stay of Kacsmaryk’s decision.
 But, in a case as important as this one, it is likely that the Justice Department will move as fast as it reasonably can to invoke the authority of a higher court.